Rborres/Sosqua/RemoteSensing/README.txt

-Here you can find anything related to the imagery analisys
+Here you can find anything related to the imagery analysis